-However, if, for medical reasons, a driver needs to use a drug including a prohibited substance or a prohibited method (which means that no permitted medicine can be used instead), a request for a “Therapeutic Use Exemption” (TUE) can be made to the competent organisation, whilst ensuring that the deadlines in the regulations are respected.
+However, if, for medical reasons, a driver needs to use either a prohibited substance or a prohibited method (which means that no permitted medicine can be used instead), a request for a “Therapeutic Use Exemption” (TUE) can be made to the competent organisation, whilst ensuring that the deadlines in the regulations are respected.

 Your doctor, who must review the medical requirements for the TUE so that he or she can provide all of the relevant information.

-no later than 30 days before the beginning of the season or the next event;
+for substances/methods prohibited in competition: no later than 30 days before the beginning of the season or the next competition;

 immediately for emergency treatment or if treatment of an acute medical condition is necessary.

 Important: except in specific cases (see Article 4.3 of the International Standard for TUEs), a TUE must be obtained prior to using the substance or method concerned.

 To whom should the application be submitted to?

 If you are planning to participate in a national competition: to your National Anti-Doping Organisation.

 If you are planning to participate in an international competition: to the FIA ([email protected]).